Bridge to Terabithia (novel): Plot summary

-Ten-year-old Jess Aarons, who lives in Lark Creek, Virginia, has trained all summer to be the fastest runner in his rural school.
-Secretly, he wants to be an artist, but his father disapproves.
+Ten-year-old Jess Aarons lives in rural Lark Creek, Virginia with his dad, his nagging mother, and his four sisters.
+Jess has trained all summer to be the fastest runner in his rural school by waking up early every morning to run before he has to milk the cow.
+Secretly, he also wants to be an artist and loves to draw but his father disapproves.
 He has a crush on the school music teacher, Miss Edmunds, the only person who encourages him to draw.

-Jess's new neighbor, Leslie Burke, is a tomboy with a wealthy family from Arlington, Virginia.
-At recess on the first day of school, Leslie outruns everyone.
-The other students mock her for being a teacher's pet and for not owning a television.
-When Jess defends Leslie from Janice Avery, an eighth-grade bully, Jess and Leslie become friends.
-They play by a dry creek behind Leslie's house.
+One day, a family moves into the neighboring house and farm known as the old Perkins place.
+Jess’ younger sister, May Belle, hopes the new family will have a girl her age to play with but Jess's new neighbor proves to be a girl his age, Leslie Burke, a tomboy with a wealthy family from Arlington, Virginia.
+She introduces herself to Jess.
+On the first day of school, Leslie turns out to be in Jess’ class and their teacher is the elderly Mrs. Myers.
+During recess, the boys have race tryouts and Leslie forces her way in and outruns everyone.
+The other boys are shocked and races are then cancelled afterwards.
+The other students mock Leslie for being a straight A teacher's pet and for not owning a television.
+Jess initially ignores her, but he changes his mind about her during Miss Edmunds's music class one day and they start talking.
+They play after school by a dry creek behind Leslie's house where farmland turns into the woods.
 They pretend they are the king and queen of a hidden magical kingdom, Terabithia, that can be entered only by swinging over the creek bed on an old rope.

-When Jess's six-year-old sister May Belle brings Twinkies to school for lunch, Janice Avery steals them.
-At Terabithia, Jess and Leslie forge a love letter to Janice from a boy she likes.
-The letter asks for a date, and Janice is humiliated when he does not show up.
-Months later, Leslie hears Janice crying in the bathroom.
-Jess convinces Leslie to help Janice.
-Janice tells Leslie that she is abusively beaten by her father, and her so-called friends have just gossiped about it to the entire school.
+As Jess and Leslie's friendship grows, they take to Terabithia as an escape from the real world and use it to cope with the struggles in their daily lives.
+When Jess takes home a puppy against his father's will, Leslie offers to raise him, naming him Prince Terrien.
+Another incident arises when Janice Avery, the seventh grade bully, steals May Belle's Twinkies; Jess and Leslie enact revenge by forging a love letter from the boy she likes, leaving her humiliated when he does not show up for a date.
+However, months later, Leslie hears Janice crying in the bathroom.
+When Jess convinces Leslie to help Janice, Janice tells her that she is abusively beaten by her father, and her so-called "friends" have just gossiped about it to the entire school.
 Leslie comforts Janice by telling her that everyone will forget about it in a week.
-That night, May Belle tells Jess that she followed him and Leslie to the creek.
+One night, May Belle tells Jess that she followed him and Leslie to the creek.
 He makes her swear never to follow them again nor to tell their mother.